 Unfortunately, some people on the autism spectrum experience anxiety in regards to social interaction as a result of their sustained social efforts, self-perceived social failures and sensory hypersensitivities.
 This may cause the person to withdraw and avoid interaction.

 If you are concerned about the mental wellbeing of a child on the autism spectrum it is wise to seek expert help.
-Autism Tasmania’s Information Team can help you find the right health or allied health professional to assist you and your child to navigate this challenging period.
+Autism Tasmania’s Autism Advisors can help you find the right health or allied health professional to assist you and your child to navigate this challenging period.

 An understanding of behavioural and sensory challenges experienced by people on the autism spectrum are intertwined with understanding the challenges presented by social communication differences.